aeris-lab/mic-dp/paper.md

 - Calculating MIC, Pearson, and Mahalanobis-based feature relevance
 - Feature selection based on scaled importance
 - Applying Gaussian or Laplace DP mechanisms using custom noise scaling
-- Evaluating MAE, clustering scores, and plotting results
+- Evaluating MAE and plotting results

 The library has been evaluated using:
 1. **ACI Dataset (Adult Census Income)** from the UCI repository for supervised learning [@Dua2019].
 This dataset includes demographic features used to predict income classes.